sriharshameduri/stock_price_prediction_timeseries_model/README.md

 1)Download the given dataset
 2)Install Jupyter notebook and open the ipynb file 3)Install pandas and numpy libraries
-4)Run the code shell by shell
+4)Run the code shell by shell.